FortiGuard Labs Perspectives

 Stuxnet code, notably large and sophisticated at over 500 kilobytes, managed to work its way into Windows machines and networks, replicating itself several times over before seeking out additional software.
 It targets programmable logic controllers (PLCs), which enable the automation of electromechanical processes such as machinery or industrial processes.

 Since the Stuxnet discovery, there have been many instances of equally sophisticated cyberattacks on operational technology (OT) systems worldwide.
 This may be due in part to the fact that OT networks are now increasingly connected to the Internet, making them more vulnerable to attacks by cybercriminals, nation-states, and hackers.
-In fact, in the “2020 State of Operational Technology and Cybersecurity Report” by Fortinet, 74% of OT organizations had experienced a malware intrusion in the past 12 months, causing damages to productivity, revenue, brand trust, intellectual property, and physical safety.
+In fact, in the “2020 State of Operational Technology and Cybersecurity Report” by Fortinet, 78% of OT organizations had experienced at least three intrusions in the past 12 months, causing damages to productivity, revenue, brand trust, intellectual property, and physical safety.

 This rise in new threat and attack mechanisms have radically altered the way ICS and SCADA systems function.
 Here, we recap some of the most significant cyberattacks on ICS that have taken place over the past decade, as well as their influence on modern security strategies across critical infrastructure.